Decorating Vinyl Patios and Decks for the Holidays

 Tip #2: Run Lights Around Vinyl Patios and Decks

-You can quickly jazz up drab vinyl decks and patios with some colored or white Christmas lights.
+You can quickly jazz up drab vinyl decks and patios with some coloured or white Christmas lights.
 If you’re not up to hanging lights from the roofline, wind them around your railings or use clips.
 Remember to find a timer so your lights aren’t on (or off) all the time (and you don’t have to go out in the cold to manage them).

 Tip #3: Add Festive Touches

 You can easily put some festive touches outside to add some whimsy to vinyl patios and decks.
 Check out Pinterest for handy, DIY ideas.
 You can check out craft stores for wreaths, sisal rope, etc. Or look at home stores for fun decorations that will last you for several years.